makerdao/documentation/source/includes/_new-service.md

 # Adding a New Service

+*Note: This section is only for advanced users that are willing to modify the dai.js source code.
+In the future, you will be able to add custom services without needing to modify the source code.*

 You can take advantage of the pluggable architecture of this library by choosing different implementations for services, and/or adding new service roles altogether.
 A service is just a Javascript class that inherits from either `PublicService`, `PrivateService`, or `LocalService`, and contains public method(s).
 It can depend on other services through a built-in dependency injection framework, and can also be configured through the Maker config file / config options.

 ## Steps to add a new service